Home | Send Feedback | Share on Bluesky |

 Custom default instances

-Another new option we haven't discussed so far is prefixUrl.
+Another configuration option we have yet to discuss is prefixUrl.
 With this option, you can specify a base URL that will be prepended to the input URL.

 Without prefixUrl